privacyidea/privacyideaadm/doc/index.rst

                         second line the password itself and add this to the command line with @password.txt -v, --version         Print the version of the program.
+  --nosslcheck          The ssl certificate is not checked.
+                        **Only use this, if you know what you are doing**.
+                        You should use an SSL certificate from a **really** trusted CA.

 COMMANDS
 --------